 If you're going to invest your life savings into a home, you should expect the best.
 Let's look at the key differences between custom home builders and volume builders so that you'll have a better understanding of why a custom builder represents better value for money.

 Volume home builders often have display homes you can visit to see their most popular designs.
-However, you may be limited in where you can build these pre-designed homes as they can't be altered to make the most of your block.
+However, you may be limited in where you can build these pre-designed homes, as they can't be altered to make the most of your block.
 For example, a project builder may require a sloped block to be levelled to accommodate their set design, whereas a custom builder might suggest saving on these expensive site preparation costs with a split-level design.

 You only have to look at the online reviews for many large building companies to see that the bigger the company, the less personalised the service and the more unhappy customers.